pawodyk/CI_MilestoneProject3/README.md

 ### System Variables

+- **IP** - specifiy the IP address used by the flask application

+    Defaults to 127.0.0.1

+- **PORT** - specifiy the port used by the application

+  Defaults to 5000

 - **MONGO_URI** - holds the link to your local (or remote) instance of mongo database.

     Defaults to local server MongoDB `'mongodb://localhost:27017/cookbook'`